zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Edison begins our dialogue speaking in a high-pitch ed voice.”
 A “high-pitched (pitched) voice” is a voice that sounds very high.
 We normally associate a higher- pitched voice with a woman and a lower-pitched voic e with a man.
 So, “high-” and “low-pitched” are the terms that we use.
 Edison , who is a man, speaks in a high-pitched voice in order to imitate, or sound li ke, another person at his job.
 He says, “I’m paying you less and working you harder.
 What are you complaining about?”
 He’s pretending as though he were this othe r woman by the name of Justine.

-Edison is pretending that Justine is asking him wha t he is complaining about.
+Edison is pretending that Justine is asking him wha the is complaining about.
 “To complain” (complain) is to talk about things you do n’t like about something, the problems with something.
 It could be your meal at a  restaurant.
 It could be your job.
 It could be just about anything.
 Some people l ike to complain.
 They like to talk about the negative aspects of things or they l ike to tell other people about these problems in the hopes that they will be fixed .

 Kay laughs at Edison’s imitation of Justine’s voice .
 She says, “You have a gift for doing impressions, but maybe we should shut the doo r.”
 “To do impressions” (impressions) is to imitate someone’s voice, usuall y to be funny, usually as entertainment.
 There are many famous comedians who imitate other famous people in order to make a joke about those people.
 Some people are very good at imitating, or sounding like, another person – th at is, some people are very good at doing impressions.

 Kay thinks, however, that she and Edison should shu t or close the door so that, presumably, their boss doesn’t hear them making fun  of her.
 Edison, however, says, “Oh, I’m not worried about Justine hearing me .
 She’s my boss but she’s not the boss of me.”
 This is an interesting phrase.
 “No t the boss (boss) of me” is used to assert your independence, to say to someone  that that person doesn’t

 have authority over you.
-A “boss” is a person who i s a manager, who is in charge of you at your workplace.
+A “boss” is a person who is a manager, who is in charge of you at your workplace.

 The expression “not the boss of me,” however, can b e used in pretty much any context where one person is trying to tell another person what to do, as if the person had authority.
 You might say to your brother , “You’re not the boss of me” if your brother tells you how to act or behave.
 For  some reason, Edison recognizes that Justine is his boss, but says that she’s not the boss of him, perhaps meaning that he can make his own decisions even though she is the boss.